bstets1/SecretManagement.1Password/README.md

 # SecretManagement extension for 1Password

-This is a
+This is a forked version of [SecretManagement](https://github.com/PowerShell/SecretManagement) extension for
-[SecretManagement](https://github.com/PowerShell/SecretManagement)
-extension for
 [1Password](https://1password.com/).
 It leverages the [`1password-cli`](https://support.1password.com/command-line/) to interact with 1Password.
+It is being tweaked to work with CLI version 2.

 ## Prerequisites